-A We were lucky to buy a unit in

-The Brownstone, an executive condominium (EC) in Canberra Drive,

-We rushed to buy it when the announcement was made of the increase in the income ceiling for buyers of ECs to \$14,000, and it was

-Our unit is about 1,000 sq ft and

-has three bedrooms.
-For now, I am

-insistent on not driving, so I

-wanted to find a home beside an

 A I do not drive.
-Due to the fact that

-I do not think it is needed for the moment, I have not obtained a driving licence.
-However, things may

-change in the near future because

-have a young son and because of
+Due to the fact that I do not think it is needed for the moment, I have not obtained a driving licence.
+However, things may change in the near future because have a young son and because of the Covid-19 situation.

-right before our salary increments.